simonsobs/ocs/example/miniobs/README.rst

 run_acq.py commands the start of a data production operation, and then stops it 30 seconds later.
 Note that if you interrupt the run_acq.py script, the agent will keep generating data in the background, and it will keep being written to disk.
-If that happens, run "ocsbow here stop" to terminate all agents.
+If that happens, run "ocs-local-support stop" to terminate all agents.

 .. code-block:: shell